Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Discussion

+The cost-efficiency of our approach could be further improved by using free, open-source alternatives to OpenAI’s proprietary APIs.
+Options include Stable Beluga \citep{beluga}, Falcon \citep{Falcon}, T5 \citep{T5}, Pythia \citep{Pythia}, StableLM \citep{StableLM}, or LLaMA \citep{10000000_663429262362723_1696968207443577320_n.pdf,LLaMA}, along with their fine-tuned variants.
+OpenAI’s LLMs, however, remain notable for their performance \citep{gpt-4.pdf,2304.13712.pdf,AlpacaEval} while being relatively cost-efficient, and ChatGPT is accessible through straightforward APIs that require neither advanced machine learning expertise nor extensive local computing resources.

-While the analysis could be completed entirely with GPT-4, we argue cost-efficiency is necessary to analyze a large text corpus in an agile way.
-The current pricing for GPT-3.5 completions is US\$0.002 for 1k tokens.
-GPT-4 completions (i.e., outputs) and prompts (i.e., inputs) are more costly (\$0.03/1k tokens and \$0.06/1k tokens, respectively).
-In our case, it is the prompt (i.e., the source text) that contributes most to the cost.
-If we had used GPT-4 for all requests in our experiments, the estimated cost would have been over an order of magnitude higher (about US\$512).
-This speaks to the cost-efficiency of our approach.
+Although the analysis could be conducted entirely with the more capable but expensive GPT-4, cost-efficiency matters for flexible analysis of large text corpora.
+At the time of our study, GPT-3.5 completions were priced at US\$0.002 per 1,000 tokens, whereas GPT-4 completions (outputs) and prompts (inputs) were priced at \$0.03 and \$0.06 per 1,000 tokens, respectively.
+In our experiments, input prompts (which include the source text) accounted for the majority of the cost.
+Conducting all requests with GPT-4 would have increased the estimated total cost to approximately US\$512, compared to around US\$50 with the combination of GPT-3.5 and GPT-4.